Skip to main content

 "Per my last email, this needs to be done today.
 Let me know if you have questions."

-"Per my last email" may come across as passive-aggressive.
-Consider: "Following up on my previous email..."
+"Per my last email" is flagged as passive-aggressive.
 The tone could damage the relationship even though the text is perfectly readable.
+We suggest alternatives like "Following up on my previous email..."

 Frequently Asked Questions